2019 Kosovan parliamentary election: Results

 The initial results showed that the pro-government NISMA–AKR–PD alliance fell only a few hundred votes short of meeting the 5% electoral threshold and lost all 10 of their seats.
 However, the Kosovo Election Complaints and Appeals Panel subsequently ordered around 3,782 votes originating in Serbia to be removed from the vote count as they had been delivered by Serbian officials rather than by post.
 The removed votes allowed the NISMA-led alliance to cross the threshold and win six seats, a reduction of four from the prior election.
 Vetëvendosje and the Independent Liberal Party (which lost its parliamentary representation) were the only other parties to see a reduction in their seat totals.
 The Democratic League of Kosovo, Democratic Party of Kosovo, AAK–PSD alliance and the Serb List all gained seats.
 Voter turnout was around 45%.

+Results by municipalities

 Aftermath

 After the election, Vetëvendosje leader Albin Kurti formed a coalition with the LDK.
 However, the government collapsed on 25 March following a motion of no confidence.
 Following the vote, the LDK formed a new government with the Alliance for the Future of Kosovo, the Social Democratic Initiative and the Serb List.
-However, due to the Constitutional Court's ruling and a deputy's conviction, the government collapsed again and another election will be held within 40 days starting from 22 December.
+However, due to the Constitutional Court's ruling and a deputy's conviction, the government collapsed again and another election was held on 14 February 2021.